 What is the name of the person completing this submission?

-Richard Wagstaff, President If you are submitting on behalf of an organisation, what is the name of that organisation?
-New Zealand Council of Trade Unions (NZCTU) Please indicate if you would like your name and/or organisation details to remain confidential if we publish your submission or a summary of submissions. ☐ Yes, do not publish my name with my submission.☑ No, publish my name with my submission.
+Richard Wagstaff, President

+If you are submitting on behalf of an organisation, what is the name of that organisation?

+New Zealand Council of Trade Unions (NZCTU)

+Please indicate if you would like your name and/or organisation details to remain confidential if we publish your submission or a summary of submissions.

+\Box Yes, do not publish my name with my submission.

+\boxtimes No, publish my name with my submission.

 Please provide us with at least one method of contacting you, in case we need to discuss your submission further.

-Email richardw@nzctu.org.nz - Pr avalonk@nzctu.org.nz - Leg gal Officer Phone 04 385 1334 Postal address PO Box 6645, Wellington 6141 Alternative Lvl 5, Education House, 178 Willis Street, Wellington 6011 What sector(s) does your submission most closector you may work, operate or be a represent □ Agriculture, forestry and fishing □ Mining □ Manufacturing □ Electricity, gas, water and waste services □ Construction □ Wholesale trade □ Retail trade □ Accommodation and food services □ Transport □ Other Information media and telecom Information media and telecom Financial and insurance services Rental, hiring and real estate Professional, scientific and tech Administrative and support services Public administration and safety Education and training Health care and social assistance Arts and recreation services nmunications s inical services vices Which of the following most closely describes your perspective as a submitter? □ Employer □ Union representative □ Employer body ⊠ Other - Peak council of trade union movements ☐ Employee☐ Sector representative☐ Local governmentent (please specify) We want to ensure we are hearing views from a range of stakeholders.
-If you or your organisation identifies with an ethnicity, you can choose to indicate this below. ☐ Māori☐ Samoan☐ Tongan☐ Chinese can choose to indicate this below.
-New Zealand European Cook Island Māori Niuean Indian resentative structure, the rūnanga. (please specify)
+Freedu richardw@nzctu.org.nz President Email avalonk@nzctu.org.nz Legal Officer Phone 04 385 1334 Postal address PO Box 6645, Wellington 61 41 Alternative Lvl 5, Education House, 178 Willis Street, Wellington 6011 • • - sely relate to, if applicable? (for example, which tative in) sector you may work, operate or be a represent Agriculture, forestry and fishing Mining Manufacturing Electricity, gas, water and waste services Construction Wholesale trade Retail trade Accommodation and food services Transport Other Information media and telecommunications Financial and insurance services Rental, hiring and real estate Professional, scientific and technical services Administrative and support services Public administration and safety Education and training Health care and social assistance Arts and recreation services (please Which of the follo owing most closely describes your perspective as a submitter?
+Employer Union represen Employer body Other - Peak compared Employee Sector representative Local government ent (please specify) We want to ensure we are hearing views from a range of stakeholders.
+If you or your organisation identifies with an ethnicity, you can choose to indicate this below. 🗆 Māori New Zealand European 🗆 Samoan Cook Island Māori Tongan Niuean Other The NZCTU incorporates a Maori representative structure, the rūnanga. (please specify)